-Quick announcement before I proceed with my post for today:
+Quick little note before I proceed with my post for today:

 Cheers, and read on!